Project Overview

 Estimate Completion Date

-The United States government acquired the site along the Suur-Ameerika from the Government of Estonia on June 20, 2023 for the future new U.S. Embassy Tallinn.
-The embassy will implement OBO’s mission of providing the most effective facilities for U.S. diplomacy abroad ensuring the United States is safer, stronger, and more prosperous.
+The United States Government acquired the site along the Suur-Ameerika from the Government of Estonia on June 20, 2023, for the future New U.S. Embassy Tallinn.
+The new embassy will further strengthen the longstanding relationship between the United States and Estonia while advancing OBO’s mission to provide the most effective facilities for U.S. diplomacy abroad ensuring the United States is safer, stronger, and more prosperous.

 Planning & Design